You can think of Alderfer’s ERG Theory of Motivation as a simplified version of Maslow’s Hierarchy of Needs.

 Existence refers to our basic survival needs as humans.

 In this category are food and water, shelter, good health, and feeling safe.
-These needs can be broadly described as our basic psychological and safety needs.
+These needs can be broadly described as our basic physiological and safety needs.

 Relatedness refers to our need to relate to other people, that is, it refers to the relationships we have.